Behavioral Health Services for Children and Families

 - is returning to the community from detention, a residential treatment program or a foster care placement

-Providers making referrals are asked to please contact us in advance of when the family plans to walk in and to send us all relevant documentation.
+Providers involved with referrals are asked to contact us in advance of when the family plans to walk in and to send us all relevant documentation.
 This is to ensure a meaningful assessment.
+Legal guardians seeking Intensive Care Coordination (ICC) services do not walk in; please contact us by phone or email.